-The School District shall comply with the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).
-Under its provisions, parents/guardians and noncustodial parent(s), whose rights are not limited by court order or formal agreement, of a student under eighteen (18), or a student who is eighteen (18) years of age or older or who is attending an institution of post-secondary education, have a right to inspect and review any and all education records maintained by the School District.
+The District will comply with the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).
+Under its provisions, parents or guardians and noncustodial parent(s) whose rights are not limited by court order or formal agreement, of a student under 18, or a student who is 18 years of age or older, or who is attending an institution of post-secondary education, have a right to inspect and review any and all education records maintained by the District.

-The term “education records” is defined as all records, files, documents and other materials containing information directly related to a student; and maintained by the education agency or institution, or by a person acting for such agency or institution (34 Code of Federal Regulations (CFR) Section 99.3).
+The term “education records” is defined as all records, files, documents, and other materials containing information directly related to a student; and maintained by the education agency or institution, or by a person acting for that agency or institution.
 This includes all records regardless of medium, including, but not limited to, handwriting, videotape or audiotape, electronic or computer files, film, print, microfilm, and microfiche.

-In addition, for students who attend a public school district, all records pertaining to services provided under the Individuals with Disabilities Education Act (IDEA) are considered “education records” under FERPA.
-As such, they are subject to the confidentiality provisions of both Acts.
+In addition, for students who attend a public school district, all records pertaining to services provided under the Individuals with Disabilities Education Act (IDEA) are considered “education records” under FERPA and they are subject to the confidentiality provisions of both Acts.

-Personal notes made by teachers or other staff, on the other hand, are not considered education records if they are:
+However, personal notes made by teachers or other staff are not considered education records if they are:

 a) Kept in the sole possession of the maker;